-At the April 22, 2021 hearing, the BZA heard from the City staff, the Applicant, the Objecting Neighbor's counsel and LVAA.
-The City staff's Powerpoint presentation concluded that Objecting Neighbor's claims were unsubstantiated due to lack of supporting facts or evidence and highlighted the following points, among others:
+At the April 22, 2021 hearing, the staff's Powerpoint presentation also concluded that Objecting Neighbor's claims were unsubstantiated due to lack of supporting facts or evidence and highlighted the following points, among others:

-- There was "no merit to the argument that a smaller house being proposed on an immediately adjacent lot is 'out of scale." - The City does not protect Objecting Neighbor's views across the subject Property site. - That the Property did not include features that would preclude the Project from qualifying for a categorical exemption under CEQA. - Two of the alleged "unusual circumstances" (steepness of the lot and location adjacent to open space in a liquefaction zone) apply to many properties on the East side of Linda Vista Avenue.
+- There was "no merit to the argument that a smaller house being proposed on an immediately adjacent lot is 'out of scale." - The City does not protect Objecting Neighbor's views across the subject Property site. - That the Property did not include features that would preclude the Project from qualifying for a categorical exemption under CEQA. - Two of the alleged "unusual circumstances" (steepness of the lot and location adjacent to open space in a large liquefaction zone) apply to many properties on the East side of Linda Vista Avenue.
 Objecting Neighbor did not provide evidence showing that the property being adjacent to a liquefaction zone is "in any way, unique or unusual."
-The subject property is not considered to be in a liquefaction zone. - The preliminary geotechnical report did not find any significant concerns with the Project and includes recommendations for continued slope stability.
-The Project could be safely built in light of the permitting process, plan-check review process, and on-site City inspections. - The Design & Historic Preservation Section found that the Property was substantially altered in 1965 and the house at the Property was not eligible for historical designation.
-The Project qualifies for the specified CEQA categorical exemption and does not meet the eligibility requirements for the exception clause because the Project would not cause a substantial adverse change in the significance of a historic resource. - Objecting Neighbor's contention that Applicant was attempting to piecemeal the project and/or hide the Project from public input was based on emails taken out of context.
+The subject property is not considered to be in a liquefaction zone. - The geotechnical report did not find any significant concerns with the Project and includes recommendations for continued slope stability.
+The Project, including the proposed pool and deck, could be safely built-in light of the permitting process, plan-check review process, and on-site City inspections. - The Design & Historic Preservation Section found that the Property was substantially altered in 1965 and the house at the Property was not eligible for historical designation.
+The Project qualifies for the specified CEQA categorical exemption and does not meet the eligibility requirements for the exception clause because the Project would not cause a substantial adverse change in the significance of a historic resource.

+Objecting Neighbor's contention that Applicant was attempting to piecemeal the project and/or hide the Project from public input was based on emails taken out of context.
 Indeed, Applicant simply inquired about options with regard to the proposed project, and was advised to comply with the HDP rules and rules regarding ADUs.
 ADUs are subject to ministerial review, allowed by-right, and are not subject to CEQA.
 The City staff found that there was no project segmentation or serial permits.